Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 **Gameplay Overview:**
 - You will interact with the game using text commands.
-- Your main objective is to escape your jail cell using a key you must find.
+- Your primary objective is to escape your jail cell using a key you must discover.
-- You will encounter various challenges, including the need to outsmart a goblin guard to retrieve your sword.
+- Along your journey, you will face challenges, including the need to outsmart a goblin guard to reclaim your sword.

 **Post-launch Focus Areas:**
 1. **Onboarding Clarity**: Improve instructions for easy comprehension for new players.